 Kicking Horse White Water Rafting is renowned as the best of Canadian Rockies rafting, near to Banff, Golden and Lake Louise while being a pleasant drive from Calgary, Alberta.
 Several sections of the Kicking Horse River make it perfect for family rafting trips, first-time rafters, and those seeking the most exciting river trip in the Canadian Rockies.

-The Kicking Horse River earned its rather rowdy name in 1856.
-A young Scottish explorer, James Hector, was propelled into the swift and swollen river courtesy of a mighty kick from his angry and tired pack horse.
-The kick to James Hector’s chest rendered him unconscious for a few days, and with a pounding headache for several more!
-The event was sufficiently noteworthy for his traveling companions to rename the river from its original Stoney Indian name, “Wapta”, to the current name of the Kicking Horse.
+The Kicking Horse River earned its rather rowdy name back in 1856.
+A young Scottish explorer, James Hector, was propelled into the swift and swollen river courtesy of a mighty kick from his angry and tired packhorse.
+The kick to James Hector’s chest rendered him unconscious for a few days, with a pounding headache lasting for several more!
+The event was sufficiently noteworthy for his travelling companions to change the river’s name from its original Stoney Indian, ‘Wapta’, to ‘Kicking Horse’.

 In 1986, the Kicking Horse River was designated as a Canadian Heritage River for its historical, cultural and recreational significance, one of only 3 in the province of British Columbia.

 Learn more about our Kicking Horse rafting trips to determine which one might be the best fit for you!
-As always, contact us here to let us help you plan your next Kicking Horse white water rafting trip!
+As always, contact us here to let us help you plan your Kicking Horse white water rafting trip!